AI Tools

 If your workflow already lives inside Google Workspace, SlidesAI is the most practical AI presentation tool you can use.
 It works as a Google Slides add-on, which means there is no new platform to learn, no new sharing system to figure out, and no export headaches.
 You type your content or paste your notes, click generate, and SlidesAI builds a complete presentation inside the Google Slides environment you already know.

-I tested SlidesAI by pasting a 1,500-word blog post about remote work trends and asking it to create a presentation.
-Within about 30 seconds, it produced a 12-slide deck that accurately extracted the key points, organized them logically, and applied a clean design theme.
-The slide structure was smart — it identified statistical claims and turned them into data highlight slides, pulled out quotes for emphasis slides, and grouped related points together naturally.
+SlidesAI is particularly strong at text-to-presentation: paste a long document and it extracts key points, organizes them logically, and applies a clean design theme.
+It identifies statistical claims and turns them into data highlight slides, pulls out quotes for emphasis slides, and groups related points together naturally.

 The design output from SlidesAI is good but not exceptional.
 Because it operates within Google Slides' design constraints, the visual ceiling is lower than dedicated tools like Gamma or Beautiful.ai.
 You get clean, readable slides that are perfectly suitable for internal meetings, classroom presentations, and team updates.
-For high-stakes client pitches or conference keynotes, you will likely want to do some manual polish.
+For high-stakes client pitches or conference keynotes, some manual polish is likely needed.

 What We Liked:

-• Seamless integration with Google Slides — no new platform to learn
+• Seamless integration with Google Slides, with no new platform to learn

 • Topic-to-presentation generates complete decks from just a subject line